Skona27/nest-js-aws-cdk-lamda-deployment/README.md

 ## Details
 Powered by `aws-serverless-express`.
 NestJs applications is being bootstraped in our `BackendLambda`, then all the request are being redirected to NestJS server.
-We cache the server instance in order to have it ready for lamda's warm start.
+We cache the server instance in order to have it ready for lamda's warm start (`lambda/api/index.ts`).